Master Document Management: Merge Word Documents with GroupDocs.Merger for Java

 Define Word Join Options

-Overview: Configure compliance settings to ensure the merged document adheres to specific standards.
+Overview: Configure compliance settings to ensure the merged document meets specific standards.

 Step-by-step: